-7.6 Delegation and subcommittees
+7.4 Delegation and subcommittees

-- (a) The GSA Board may, by Regulation, delegate any of its powers and functions, other than: - (i) this power of delegation; or
+- (a) The GSA Board may delegate any of its powers and functions, other than: - (i) this power of delegation; or - (ii) a duty imposed on the GSA Board by the Act or any other law;

-- (ii) a duty imposed on the GSA Board by the Act or any other law. - (b) Delegations may be made subject to any conditions the GSA Board sees fit. - (c) The GSA Board may revoke a delegation wholly or in part. - (d) The GSA Board may, by Regulation, establish subcommittees consisting of such persons with such terms of reference it considers appropriate.
+to a GSA Board member, staff member or any subcommittee.

+- (b) Delegations may be made subject to any conditions the GSA Board sees fit. - (c) The GSA Board may revoke a delegation wholly or in part. - (d) Subject to the terms of this Constitution: - (i) the GSA Board may establish subcommittees (other than the Faculty Council and Representative Council); and - (ii) subcommittees (other than the Faculty Council and Representative Council) may consist of such persons and operate with such terms of reference the GSA Board considers appropriate.

-7.7 Composition of GSA Board
+7.5 Composition of the GSA Board

 - (a) The GSA Board will consist of eight Members, as follows:

 - (i) four Board Official positions, being the:

 - (A) President;

 - (B) Vice President;

 - (C) General Secretary; and

 - (D) Treasurer; and

 - (ii) four ordinary GSA Board members.

-- (b) At least 50 per cent of the GSA Board members must be women.
+- (b) At least fifty per cent of the GSA Board members must be women.

-- (c) The annual general meeting may by resolution increase the number of ordinary GSA Board members for the following year.
+(c) The annual general meeting may by resolution increase the number of ordinary GSA Board members for the following year.